micro-os-plus/utils-lists-xpack/README.md

 dependency and includes the files that implement C++ intrusive lists, also used in the µOS++ RTOS.

-The project is hosted on GitHub as [micro-os-plus/utils-lists-xpack](https://github.com/micro-os-plus/utils-lists-xpack).
+The open source project is hosted on GitHub as [micro-os-plus/utils-lists-xpack](https://github.com/micro-os-plus/utils-lists-xpack).

 ## Maintainer info